- Find a Trail

 The East Lake Sammamish Trail is an important link in the Mountains to Sound Greenway, a 1.5 million–acre landscape stretching from Seattle to Central Washington.
-Its origins hail from the Seattle, Lake Shore and Eastern Railway, whose line along the eastern shore of Squak Lake (now Lake Sammamish) greatly aided in the development of Seattle during its brief run in the late 1800s.
+Its origins hail from the Seattle, Lake Shore and Eastern Railway, whose brief run in the late 1800s line along the eastern shore of Squak Lake (now Lake Sammamish) greatly aided in the development of Seattle.
+Today, the trail's 11 miles connect three suburban cities and provide residents and visitors with access to the lake.

 The tree-lined corridor proceeds above lakefront homes and below the mostly muffled sounds of East Lake Sammamish Parkway NE, with views of the hills across the lake.
-The paved trail gives way to a 4.8-mile journey on crushed rock.
-An uphill spur leads to a lot and portable restroom at mile 4.8 (destined to become the fully civilized Inglewood trailhead as development progresses).
-Enjoy two grassy areas a bit farther south.
+The paved trail gives way to a 3.6-mile journey on crushed rock, beginning at mile 3.8.
+An uphill spur leads to a lot and portable restroom here (destined to become the fully civilized Inglewood trailhead as development progresses).

-The paved trail reappears at SE 43rd Way as you parallel a four-lane road and commercial district.
+The paved trail reappears at SE 33rd Street as you parallel a four-lane road and commercial district.
+In 1.6 mile, you’ll pass an entrance to Lake Sammamish State Park.
 Just before the trail ends across from Gilman Village—an Issaquah retail area comprising historical homes and Issaquah Creek—you might have a clear view of the 14,410-foot Mount Rainier in the crease of the Cascade foothills.
 If you continue east, you'll intersect with the Issaquah-Preston Trail.

 To reach the Redmond trailhead from Interstate 405, take Exit 14.
 Follow State Route 520 eastbound for 5.5 miles, and take the SR 202/Redmond Way exit.
 Turn right at the light onto Redmond Way, and go 0.3 mile.
 Turn right at the first light, NE 70th Street, and find the parking lot on the left adjacent to a shopping center.